 Why Monitor & Listen?

-- Gather valuable feedback
+- Gather valuable feedback on content performance

 - Improve digital communication efforts